Usuard — c. 1476; Italy, Venice, Benedictine monastery of San Servolo, Venice

 Decoration

-Computistical tables and diagrams, that on fol.
-4 with date 1476.
-(Pächt and Alexander ii.
-553)
+Fols 1-23 contain computistical tables and diagrams, with that on fol.
+4 having the date 1476

 Binding

 18th century, Italian: wood? boards, no bevel; lightish brown leather, tooled with triple gilt lines and a blind roll to form an outer frame on each cover, around a large blind decorative centrepiece; spine with gilt lines and a gilt stamp in each panel, gilt red-leather label; no clasps; metal corner-pieces at the outer corners only, two to each cover, each with a domed boss and floral decoration (late 15th century, transferred from MS. Canon.
 Misc.
 409); edges plain, with slight shadows of two straps from a former binding; paste-downs of carta bassanese.
-Rebacked (old spine re-laid) at Bodleian, 1940s (perhaps dated 23 Nov.
-1948, but indistinctly written).
-235–238 c.
-168 c.
-48–51 (book closed).
+Rebacked (old spine re-laid) at the Bodleian, 1940s (perhaps dated 23 November 1948, but indistinctly written)

 View full record in Medieval manuscripts in Oxford libraries